 The largest single source of receipts for the ESUCC is charges for services.
 Charges for services are primarily receipts generated by the Nebraska ESU Cooperative Purchasing Unit for services provided to ESUs and school districts and program receipts for the various projects.
-Charges for services for the fiscal year ended August 31, 2016, were \$1,588,400 and for the fiscal year ended August 31, 2015, were \$1,975,752.
+Charges for services for the fiscal year ended August 31, 2017, were \$1,778,443 and for the fiscal year ended August 31, 2016, were \$1,588,400.
 As mentioned previously, fluctuations in the timing of the ESUCC's Coop vendor administrative fee receipts are expected given the ESUCC's fiscal year ends in the middle of the Coop annual buy timeframe.

-The second largest source of receipts is generated by operating grants and contributions.
-Operating grants and contributions receipts for the fiscal year ended August 31, 2016, were \$680,062 and for the fiscal year ended August 31, 2015, were \$694,834.
-The change is attributable to the availability of grant sources, such as NMPDS and Career Connections, supporting ESUCC projects.
+The second largest source of receipts, during fiscal year 2017, is State Appropriations.
+State Appropriations for the fiscal year ended August 31, 2017, were \$565,593 and for the fiscal year ended August 31, 2016, were \$565,593.